-In general terms, the transfer of knowledge amongst non-state actors and a number of normative milestones guarantee sustained national efforts towards policy change in favor of women human rights and gender equality.
-A policy on Gender Equality and Women's Empowerment was developed and the Ministry of Social Welfare Gender and Children's Affairs (MSWGCA) further approached the Law Officers Department to fast-track the enactment of the Gender Equality and Women's Empowerment Bill, including the minimum 30% quota for women in governance at all levels and eventually the creation of the Women's Commission.
+In general terms, the transfer of knowledge amongst non-state actors and a number of normative milestones54 guarantee sustained national efforts towards policy change in favor of women human rights and gender equality.
+A policy on Gender Equality and Women's Empowerment was developed and the Ministry of Social Welfare Gender and Children's Affairs (MSWGCA) further approached the Law Officers Department to fast-track the enactment of the Gender Equality and Women's Empower-

-See Figure 1.1

-One third, including female ministers and female deputy ministers

-Kailahun (Daru and Koindu), Kenema, Port Loko Kambia and Karene Districts

-Entrenchment of Equality as a Principle of State in the Sierra Leone draft constitution; efforts towards CEDAW domestication and the unanimous adoption of the Maputo Protocol; the national validation of the GEWE Policy and the adoption and localization of the SDGs (including SDG 5) and its alignment with the national Development Plan; This clause will inform all the Chapters of the new constitution.
+- 51 See Figure 1.1 - 52 One third, including female ministers and female deputy ministers - 53 Kailahun (Daru and Koindu), Kenema, Port Loko Kambia and Karene Districts - Entrenchment of Equality as a Principle of State in the Sierra Leone draft constitution; efforts towards CEDAW domestication and the unanimous adoption of the Maputo Protocol; the national validation of the GEWE Policy and the adoption and localization of the SDGs (including SDG 5) and its alignment with the national Development Plan; This clause will inform all the Chapters of the new constitution.